Buffalo jump: Method of the hunt

-Despite having described a jump in detail, neither Lewis nor any white settlers are known to have personally witnessed the events.

 Historical sites

-Sites of interest include Head-Smashed-In, Bonfire Shelter, Ulm Pishkun, Madison Buffalo Jump, Dry Island, Glenrock, Big Goose Creek, Cibolo Creek, Vore, Too Close for Comfort Site (also known as Wahkpa Chu'gn Site), Olsen-Chubbuck Bison Kill Site, and Camp Disappointment of the Lewis and Clark Expedition.
+Sites of interest range from Alberta to Texas, including: Head-Smashed-In, Bonfire Shelter, Ulm Pishkun, Madison Buffalo Jump, Dry Island, Glenrock, Big Goose Creek, Cibolo Creek, Vore, Wahkpa Chu'gn (also includes Too Close for Comfort archaeological site), Olsen-Chubbuck Bison Kill Site, and Camp Disappointment of the Lewis and Clark Expedition.

 Ulm Pishkun Buffalo Jump is likely the largest buffalo jump in the world.
-It was used by the Native Americans in the area between 900 and 1500 AD.
-The cliffs themselves stretch for more than a mile and the site below has compacted bison bones nearly 13 ft deep.
+It was used by the Native Americans in the area between 900 and 1500 CE.
+The cliffs themselves stretch for more than a mile and the site below has compacted bison bones nearly 13 ft deep, a testament to how many of the killed buffalo went unharvested by tribal peoples.
 Ulm Pishkun Buffalo Jump is located in First Peoples Buffalo Jump State Park in Cascade County, Montana, north-northwest of the community of Ulm.

 Madison Buffalo Jump State Park is a Montana state park in Gallatin County, Montana in the United States.
 The park is 638 acre and sits at an elevation of 4554 ft.
-The park is named for a canyon cliff used by Native Americans as a buffalo jump, where herds of bison were stampeded over the cliff as an efficient means of slaughter.
+The park is named for a canyon cliff used by Native Americans as a buffalo jump, where herds of bison were stampeded over the cliff as a means of mass slaughter.
 This limestone cliff was used for 2,000 years by Native Americans.
 Madison Buffalo Jump State Park is a day use-only park.
 It is open year-round for hiking, wildlife observation, and some picnicking.

 Camp Disappointment, the northernmost point of the Lewis and Clark Expedition, is among the best-preserved buffalo jumps in Montana, due to its relatively inaccessible location.
-The creek at the bottom of the cliff periodically exposes animal bones.
+The creek at the bottom of the cliff periodically exposes bones of animals that were not harvested.

 There is a 3-D reconstruction of Charles M. Russell's painting of a buffalo jump on display at the Helena State Capital Museum, Helena, Montana.